citp/privacy-policy-historical/d/di/dig/digitalhubinc.com.md

-> *The following text is extracted and transformed from the digitalhubinc.com privacy policy that was archived on 2014-12-19.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141219070416id_/http%3A//www.digitalhubinc.com/p/privacy-policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the digitalhubinc.com privacy policy that was archived on 2015-04-10.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150410091512id_/http%3A//www.digitalhubinc.com/p/privacy-policy.html) for the most accurate reproduction.*

 # Privacy Policy ~ Digital Hub Inc. : Learn Technology Lessons

+###  Privacy Policy

 Privacy Policy for www.digitalhubinc.com